jiellll1219/OpenDoctoratePy-EX-Public/docs/README_EN.md

 3. Start the server by running 'start_dacal_Server. abt'
 4. Find a way to route the game to the server on your own, this repository does not provide a solution

 If you think this is troublesome, you can also connect to my public server to experience it.
 The server address is `http://8.138.148.178:8443/`.
-My function development progress will also be synchronized to this server in real time.
+My function development progress will also be synchronized to this server in ~~real time~~ sometime.
 Note!
 The version of this server is still a single-player version and does not support multi-user play.
 This server is located in China.
 The code structure used by the server is not completely consistent with the code of this warehouse, but the functions are basically the same

 ## Data Structure Explanation